Mary Morgaine’s first introduction to Herb Mountain Farm and the Cosmincident that followed.

 -Ralph Waldo Emerson

-In 2005, A friend called and asked me if I wanted to help her mulch a big field before planting it in garlic, and I took up the opportunity for some extra work.
+In 2005, A friend called and asked me if I wanted to help her mulch a big field before planting it in garlic, so I took up the opportunity for some extra work.
 I wanted to wean from my many hours of one-on-one work with special needs children and adults and bring in more physical labor and outdoor work into my life.
 When I arrived at Herb Mountain Farm, where the field work was happening, I knew I had landed in a place that would play a significant role along my life path.
 I had no idea how significant that would be, though!

-Hart, the owner of the farm, came out and gave us explicit instructions on how we were to lay the hay so that the least amount of weeds could get through.
+Hart, the owner of the farm, came out and gave us explicit instructions for mulching- exactly how we were to lay the hay so that the least amount of weeds could get through.
 Some of the hay bales were old and packed so tightly it was like wrestling a beast to pull away tufts of hay.
 Pitchfork by pitchfork, we spread the hay all over the half-acre field.
 It took days.
 I loved every minute of it though, as we sang while spreading the hay and periodically I would stop to do cartwheels or handstands along the edge of the plot.
 I was outside and using my body and I felt free in a way that had been lost for years!
 I loved this work.

-This work was more than I could have known to ask for as far as honing my strengths and transforming my weaknesses.
+This work was more than I could have known to ask for, as far as honing my strengths and transforming my weaknesses.
 I became physically stronger than I had been at any time in my life and most of the time I worked alone (with Savannah my dog, always by my side) so I had the chance to observe nature, sing and imagine, to my heart’s content.

 Several months of the year were dedicated to garlic, Allium sativum.
 Mulching, planting, weeding and watering the beds, harvesting, curing and storing, cleaning and then selling it.
 For the several years that I worked so intimately with the garlic, I had quite a purification happen.
 I understood why garlic was the herb used to scare off demons and vampires, for being in its presence so often brought to the surface old “demons” in me and helped send them on their way.
 Every one of us has shadow sides and most of us spend our life trying to avoid seeing them.
 I felt that working with the garlic left the uglies in me with nowhere to hide.
 It was some powerful medicine.